-As no bridge had been built over the Thames for many years, the route to planning was developed in painstaking detail with legal officers and involved a Parliamentary Act rather than a planning consent; also, intensive dialogue with English Heritage, CABE and all affected boroughs.
-Appropriate technical and design material was developed to satisfy the concerns of design and conservation officers, in particular historic views and alterations to the listed structures which surround the bridge.
+As no bridge had been built over the Thames for many years, the route to planning was developed in painstaking detail with legal officers and involved a Parliamentary Act rather than a planning consent, as well as intensive dialogue with English Heritage, CABE and all affected boroughs.
+We developed appropriate technical and design material to satisfy the concerns of design and conservation officers, in particular historic views and alterations to the listed structures that surround the bridge.
 Each step required the agreement of English Heritage and UNESCO (given its potential impact on the World Heritage Site), as well as Westminster City Council, the London Borough of Lambeth and the Cross River Partnership to ensure a smooth path to planning permission.